Nice to Meet You

 I’m interested in how technology can help reduce suffering.
 At the same time, I’m painfully aware of how it’s causing it.
 Sometimes I think it would be better to sweep floors than write code, analyze data, or write articles.

 My focus for the past few years have been on making available information and tools that help others do what I had myself learn to do after close to four decades of working with computers.
 A good example of this is a series of notebooks I’ve developed for the purpose of making it incredibly fast (and fun) to learn numerical computing (for all ages).

-An inspiration for this project is my friend’s Mom, and the amazing math books she introduced me by Yakov Perelman.
+An inspiration for this project is my friend’s Mom, and the amazing math books by Yakov Perelman.

 Another project, also related to children, has to do with my experience in being one of the most outspoken commentators regarding ad blocking and the threats related with online advertising.
 While helping Unicef to understand the role of online advertising in protecting children, I realized there was a major void in terms of understanding of the topic.

 The upcoming guide is focused on helping children, parents, educators, and policy-makers to understand the threat that online advertising poses on our children.
 If you’re interested in contributing to it, don’t hesitate to get in touch.

 My writings on ad blocking can be found in Thank You For Ad Blocking [website].

 Because of the vast problems I came to witness as part of my research associated with the internet, I spent much time looking for technologies and ideas that provide reasonable alternatives to whatever it is that we have now.
 Perhaps the most interesting is related with mesh-networking, and the way it may facilitate for information equality and decentralization.